 Measure the Portion Size

 Eyeballing the portion in processed meats is a bit complex since it depends on the thickness and size of the slice.
-Thus, it is essential to measure the portion size to make sure that you are getting the amount of food you are intended on having.

 Check The Sodium

-Processed meats (like deli proteins), tend to be very high in sodium.
+Processed meats (like deli proteins) tend to be high in sodium, with as much as 850 mg per 100 grams.
 That is why it is always important to check the nutritional label.
-When buying any sandwich meat, ensure that it has less than 140 mg per serving (100 g) or sodium.

 Have Variety

-Remember that every protein and every food has a different nutritional characteristic.
-Although it might be tempting to have roast beef every day, all day due to its simplicity make sure that you are getting different proteins and foods during the day.
+Although it might be tempting to have roast beef every day, eat different proteins and foods throughout the day.

 Add Veggies